-This example also use the mailto: URL in the <A> tag.
-This is usually an even more sure fire way of the harvesting programs finding real email addresses, however if you must use it, you can still try to confuse things by using numerical entities as in the above example.
+This example also uses the mailto: URL in the <A> tag.
+This is usually an even more sure-fire way of the harvesting programs finding real email addresses.
+If you must use mailto, try to confuse things by using numerical entities as in the above example.

 None of these tricks will guarantee that the address won't be harvested, but they should help.